kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   // +unionDiscriminator
   // +required
   Type BackendType `json:"type"`
-  // Port defines the port that the implementation should use when connecting to this backend.
+  // Port defines the port to connect to on this backend.
+  // For ExternalHostname, this is the port on the external host.
+  // For EndpointSelector, this specifies which endpoint port to connect to.
   // +required
   Port BackendPort `json:"port,omitempty"`